AN/DRC-8 Emergency Rocket Communications System: Mission

 The mission of the Emergency Rocket Communications System was to provide assured communication to United States strategic forces in the event of a nuclear attack.
 ERCS was a rocket or missile that carried a UHF transmitter as a payload instead of a nuclear warhead.
 In the event of a nuclear attack, ERCS would launch the UHF transmitter into low space to transmit an Emergency Action Message (EAM) to Strategic Air Command units.

 The ERCS sorties had two possible trajectories, East and West, to inform SAC alert forces in the northern tier bases (i.e. Minot AFB, Fairchild AFB, Grand Forks AFB).

 ERCS was deactivated and taken out of the inventory as other means of emergency communication (i.e. ISST and Milstar) came online.

 Nomenclature

 ERCS was also known as Project 279 (Blue Scout version) and Project 494L (Minuteman version).
 Sources report that the Project 279 was also known as Project Beanstalk; while the Minuteman system may have been designated LEM-70A.

+Using the Department of Defense's Joint Electronics Type Designation System (JETDS), the system was designated as AN/DRC-8.
+Within JETDS, that designation represents the 8th design of an Army-Navy pilotless carrier two-way communications radio.